phalem/minKLIFSAI/README.md

 4- Write you licence either want to be open source, MIT, copyrighted whatever.
 The default licence here is a MIT.

-If you used this tools, please cite:
+If you used this tool, please cite:

 [1] 1.
 Abd Elaleem M. Src kinase app: valid inhibitor generation and prediction with explanation using predictive model and selfies.
 ChemRxiv.
 2022; doi:10.26434/chemrxiv-2022-090pf-v2

 [2] 10.5281/zenodo.13370507